ikondra/vlm-vs-hate-memes/README.md

 Q3.
 Considering all previous answers, is the text describing something about the image that makes it hateful under the category of _{category}_ in this context?
 Q4.
 Based on the definition of “_{category}_” as _{definition}_, should this image be classified as _{category}_ hate?
 Explain your reasoning.

+## Chain-of-Abstraction 1

+***Prompt***
+This is an image that may or may not contain hateful content, which is defined as hatred, hostility, or violence towards member(s) of a race, ethnicity, nation, religion, gender, gender identity, sexual orientation or any other designated sector of society.
+It may or may not fit the hate category “_{category}_”, which is defined as _{definition}_.
+Please answer the following questions, in order:
+Q1a.
+Is there any text present in the image?
+Q1b.
+Ignoring the image, what does the overlaid text say?
+Q1c.
+Are there any derogatory, humiliating, insulting, or disparaging words or phrases used that fit the hate category “_{category}_”?
+Q1d.
+Are any hateful or offensive components identified in Q1c directed at specific groups, cultures, or individuals?
+Q2a.
+Ignoring the overlaid text, what does the image depict?
+Q2b.
+Is there any symbolism or imagery used as a reference to any specific groups, cultures, or individuals?
+Q2c.
+Are any of the hateful or offensive components identified in Q2b directed at specific groups or individuals?
+Q3.
+Considering all previous answers, is the text describing something about the image that makes it hateful under the category of “_{category}_” in this context?
+Q4.
+Based on the definition of “_{category}_” as _{definition}_, should this image be classified as _{category}_ hate?
+Explain your reasoning.

 ## In-Context Learning Chain-of-Thought

 ***Prompt***